 Open Coverage – for businesses that ship regularly this is an option makes sense.
 It is marine insurance that covers multiple shipments made during the life of the policy.
 The insurer must give a detailed list of the type of goods and destinations in order to keep the policy.

 Single Coverage – is a marine policy that ensures one-time shipments.

 All-Risk Cargo Insurance – gives the broadest coverage for shipments and insures your shipment against external causes of damage.
 The exclusions in the coverage are: loss due to delay, rejection of goods by customs, improper packing, abandonment of cargo and loss due to the nature of the product.

 General Average Coverage – is when you transport goods by sea, and you share responsibility for the boat and all the cargo with the shipowner and the other cargo owners.

 Getting freight insurance for when your freight is in transit is a good idea.
 It gives more coverage than relying solely on a carrier’s liability coverage.
-It helps mitigate the risks inherent with the shipping process.
+It helps mitigate the risks inherent in the shipping process.

 Insurance pays to repair or replace the cargo whether or not the carrier is found liable.

 Be sure to do your due diligence when it comes to freight insurance.
 Freight insurance does not provide protection against all losses.
 You need to ask the questions of your carrier provider and be sure that there are no gaps in insurance coverage.
 Working closely with a performance shipping company will help you ensure that it protects your shipments while in transit.